LiteObject/books-and-notes/CLEAN_CODE.md

 ## Chapter 6: Objects and Data Structures
 This chapter explains the differences between objects and data structures and how to use them appropriately.
 It discusses encapsulation, data abstraction, and the Law of Demeter.

-Certainly!
-Here's an elaboration on Chapter 6: "Objects and Data Structures" from "Clean Code" by Robert C. Martin, broken down into key points and examples:

-### Chapter 6: Objects and Data Structures

 #### **Data Abstraction**
 - **Abstract Representation**: The importance of representing data in abstract terms rather than concrete details.
   - **Example**: Instead of exposing internal fields directly, provide methods that abstract away the details.